frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 `
 ```

-For reference, this is how your site should be looking like now:
+For reference, this is what your site should be looking like now:

 <p>
   <img alt="Frontity in the browser" src="../assets/part4img1.png">